MerosCrypto/Meros/docs/Protocol/Merit.md

 Checkpoints are important, not just to make 51% attacks harder, but also to stop people without Merit from being able to replace a Transaction via chain reorganization and defaulting manipulation.
 A Transaction can be replaced by having it verified via normal operation, then wiping out all the Blocks that archive its Verifications, and then adding in Blocks which have a competing Transaction default.
 Once the Transaction defaults, it is finalized, even if the original Verifications are eventually archived on the Blockchain.
 Since every Transaction has a Checkpoint during the time it takes to default, attackers cannot use a momentary hash power surge to force a Transaction to be verified.

-`Checkpoint` has a variable message length; the 48-byte Block hash, 4-byte amount of signers, every signer's 96-byte BLS Public Key, and the 96-byte aggregate signature.
+`Checkpoint` has a variable message length; the 48-byte Block hash, 2-byte amount of Merit Holders, the Merit Holders (each represented by their 2-byte nickname), and the 48-byte aggregate signature.

 ### Violations in Meros